RobotLocomotion/bazel-external-data/docs/workflows.md

 This means that Bazel will automatically switch to using your local file, rather than use its own internal version. *Please use caution* when updating your branches.

+## Extract Archives in Bazel `BUILD` Files

+To unpack archives in Bazel `BUILD` files, first upload your archive (presently, only `*.tar.gz` files.

+Next, using the CLI tool, tell it to explicitly generate the manifest file when you upload the file:

+    ../tools/external_data/cli upload --manifest_generation=always archive.tar.gz

+You should now see `archive.tar.gz.manifest.bzl`.
+Once this file is generated, the manifest will by default be regenerated when you re-upload the archive.

+In the `BUILD` file, you should now load this file, and pass it to `extract_archive`:

+    load("//tools:external_data.bzl",
+        "external_data",
+        "extract_archive",
+    )
+    load(":archive.tar.gz.manifest.bzl", archive_manifest="manifest")
+    extract_archive(
+        name = "archive",
+        manifest = archive_manifest,
+    )

+Now you can use the `:archive` target as filegroup.
+For more information on usage, see the function documentation for `extract_archive`.

 ## Download a Set of Files

 If you wish to download *all* files of a given extension at the specified revision under a certain directory, you may use `find`.
 For example: